reshufflehq/reshuffle-eidr-connector/README.md

 * `pageSize?: number` - Results page size (default is 25)
 * `root?: string` - EIDR ID for rooted queries

+See the [Configuration](#configuration) section above for more details about access credentials.

 ##### <a name="resolve"></a>Resolve action

 _Definition:_